-- ♦ CAPABILITIES what can the robot/team do and what can't it do? - ♦ STRATEGIES what does the robot / team do during the match?
-How do they play the game? - PERFORMANCE how well does the robot / team do what it attempts?
-What are the robot's strengths and weaknesses? - ♦ AUTONOMOUS what does the robot do in autonomous mode?
+- CAPABILITIES what can the robot/team do and what does it not do? - STRATEGIES what does the robot / team do during the match?
+How does the team play the game? - PERFORMANCE how well does the robot / team do what it attempts?
+What are the robot's strengths and weaknesses? - AUTONOMOUS what does the robot do in autonomous mode?
 Does the team have multiple program options?